Skip to main content

 If you're a council tenant, you can find the department to complain to on GOV.UK

-You can complain to the Housing Ombudsman if you are unhappy with your landlord's final response.
+You can complain to the Housing Ombudsman if you are not happy with your landlord's final response.

 Other ways to get help